Retler/TrollAccountsClassification/README.md

 # TrollAccountsClassification
 This repository contains work for my Masters Thesis on identifying spam campaign collaborators on social media.
-In this context, the spam campaign is the IRA (Internet Research Agency) attempt of meddling with the US elections, by spreading misinformation and polarized political views on Twitter.
+In this context, the spam campaign is the IRA (Internet Research Agency) attempt of meddling with the US elections, by spreading disinformation and polarized political views on Twitter.

 # Dataset
 ## Inauthentic accounts